vcg-uvic/lf-net-release/readme.md

 # LF-Net: Learning Local Features from Images

-This repository  is tensorflow implementation  for Y.  Ono, E. Trulls,  P. Fua, K.M.
+This repository is a tensorflow implementation  for Y.  Ono, E. Trulls, P. Fua, K.M.
 Yi, "LF-Net: Learning Local Features from Images".
 If you use this code in your research, please cite [the paper](https://arxiv.org/abs/1805.09662).

 ![comparison](/teasers/teasers.png)

 ## Installation